videojs/videojs-contrib-ads/docs/integrator/getting-started.md

 * Ad plugin calls `player.ads.endLinearAdMode()` (METHOD) -- This ends an ad break.
 As a result, content will play.
 * Content plays.
 * To play a Midroll ad, start and end an ad break with `player.ads.startLinearAdMode()` and `player.ads.endLinearAdMode()` at any time during content playback.
-* Contrib Ads triggers `contentended` (EVENT) -- This event means that it's time to play a postroll ad.
+* Contrib Ads triggers `readyforpostroll` (EVENT) -- This event means that it's time to play a postroll ad.
 * To play a Postroll ad, start and end an ad break with `player.ads.startLinearAdMode()` and `player.ads.endLinearAdMode()`.
 * Contrib Ads triggers `ended` (EVENT) -- This standard media event happens when all ads and content have completed.
 After this, no additional ads are expected, even if the user seeks backwards.